rafaw01/genai-agent-scheduler/README.md

 ```

-## 🤝 Contributing
-Contributions are welcome!
-Fork the repository and submit a pull request.

 ## 📄 License

-Distributed under the XXX License.
-See LICENSE for more information.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 ## 📄 Contact